I. Integrated Criminal Justice System (ICJS) for Violence Against Women (VAW) Cases in

 The VAW Policy within the Legal Institutions

-Gender training as part of the education training for the judges (male and female)
+The Supreme Court | Gender training as part of the education training for the judges (male and female) |

-2. The internal guidance for each general attorney in handling cases on robbery with violence and rape in which the victims are usually women (SEJA No. B-409/ES/8/1996)
+The General Attorney Office | 1.
+The establishment of Gender Focal Point.
+2. The internal guidance for each general attorney in handling cases on robbery with violence and rape in which the victims are usually women (SEJA No. B-409/ES/8/1996) |

-The establishment of legal aids.
+The Legal Practitioner | The establishment of legal aids. |

 The collective action program was two years program (2003-2005) focusing on the strengthening the legal institutions and was designed as: